lchaloupsky/Medical-Reports-Generator/README.md

 ## Overview
 This repository contains source code and text for a diploma thesis dealing with the problem of automatic text report generation to **X-rays**.

-:warning: The final task is not implementedyet .
-There are many subtasks which have to be solved.
+:warning: The final task is not implemented yet.
+There are many subtasks which must be solved.
 They are also included in this repository.

 ## Repository layout
 The repository contains 3 main parts